ChengWeiShih/INTT_CW/INTT_BeamTest_AnaCode/N_track_and_cluster_size/readme.md

 The directory of data is "/data4/chengwei/Geant4/INTT_simulation/G4/for_CW/data/...".
 The results are also there.

-The main functions are in the NTrack_ClusterSize.h
+The main functions are in the "NTrack_ClusterSize.h"

+The runXX_dataMC.C calls the header file and gives the parameters

 Note that :
 * for the MC file, the "track_single_cluster_v1.C" should be used to generate the cluster_information file